hivehelsinki/42-api-keychain/README.md

 ## FAQ

+**How often it checks the keys and how to change it?**

+The keys are checked every day at 10am.
+To adjust this schedule, you can modify the time or frequency within the `back/tasks/scheduled-check.js` file.
+However, I strongly recommend against changing the frequency.
+The code in the backend is not optimally structured for altering the frequency, and doing so could potentially lead to additional notifications or even missed notifications.

 **I'm a student and I want to use Keychain, how does that work?**

 Please note that if you intend to run this application as a student, you'll need to edit the file `front/src/lib/auth.ts`.
 In this file, you should replace the section responsible for verifying the user's staff status with a check based on your